mohamadacma/TeamInSynch/DesignDocument.md

 * Method: PUT
 * Path: /members/:id
 * Accepts data with memberId to update member info including name,phoneNumber,location, and email.
-* Request Body: {"memberId": "string", "email": "string", "location": "string", "phoneNumber": "string"} partial Vs Full
+* Request Body: {"memberId": "string", "email": "string", "location": "string", "phoneNumber": "string"}
 * Response: Returns the updated member info.
 * if the memberId is not found, we will throw memberNotFoundException
 * for security concerns, we will validate name and location do not contain invalid characters; if that's the case, we will throw an invalidAttributeValueException